Crashedmind/PlantUMLHitchhikersGuide/_sources/about/future.rst.txt

 Hyperlinked connected diagrams would be powerful and in theory are supported already (though I have seen png produce better diagrams that svg.)

-Svg images can also use CSS characteristics like dynamically change on hover per https://plantuml.com/svg.
+Svg images can also use CSS characteristics like dynamically changing on hover per https://plantuml.com/svg.

 Machine Processing Of Text Files